 The following list of responsibilities is not exhaustive and each Anti-Trafficking Hotline Advocate may not engage in every task.
 Tasks may vary based on the Anti-Trafficking Hotline Advocate’s work schedule, availability, milestones achieved and skills:

 - Respond to signals from victims and survivors, service providers, law enforcement, government, professionals, and community members in accordance with National Hotline protocols;

-- Strategize responses to phone, email, and online tips, crisis contacts, requests for referrals, and requests for training and technical assistance, using relevant protocols and databases;
+- Strategize responses to signals, including crisis contacts, requests for referrals, and requests for training and technical assistance, using relevant protocols and databases;

 - Input and maintain clear, concise, and accurate case notes and data gathered from signals;

 - Attend required staff and supervisory meetings as detailed in the Advocate Manual; and

 - Support the National Hotline Supervision team through the completion of projects that are necessary to National Hotline function, as assigned by a Hotline Supervisor;

 - Commitment to the National Human Trafficking Hotline mission and Polaris values;

 - Other duties as assigned by supervisor.